staticallyio/statically/docs/wordpress-integration/index.md

 #### How to use Page Booster settings?

-Page Booster feature on our plugin is powered by F3H.js, a lightweight page enhancer.
+Page Booster feature on our plugin is powered by F3H.js, a fast and light-weight page enhancer.
 To learn how to configure, you can check [full documentation](https://taufik-nurrohman.js.org/f3h/).